Alumni – a Section 12J Venture Capital Company that offers a unique opportunity to earn enhanced returns with limited capital risk featuring:

 In a world of downsizing, automation and business process outsourcing, a job for life is no longer a realistic prospect for any employee.
 Large businesses, governments and the NGO sector around the world are losing jobs, causing grinding poverty, extremism and social unrest.
 Entrepreneurs are alone in standing up to this tsunami of employment destruction: In Uganda, one of the world’s poorest economies, 65% of all jobs were created by start-ups.

-South Africa needs desperately jobs to alleviate its poverty
+South Africa desperately needs jobs to alleviate its poverty

-South Africa needs desperately jobs to alleviate its poverty, and it is universally accepted that the private not the public sector needs to create them.
+South Africa desperately needs jobs to alleviate its poverty, and it is universally accepted that the private, not the public sector needs to create them.
 In the latest Quarterly Labour Force Survey issued by Statistics South Africa, there are 37 million adults in the country and 12 million or 36% of the potential workforce are unemployed – one of the highest unemployment rates in the developing world.

 Supporting angel funding into start-ups